tandrewnichols/linenumber/README.md

 ## Summary

-Pass in the contents of a file or a filename, along with a pattern, and get back an array that includes the line numbers of any matches in that file.
+Pass in the contents of a file or a filename, along with a pattern and an optional callback, and get back an array that includes the line numbers of any matches in that file.

 ## Usage

-Linenumber takes two arguments, the content to search (which can also be a filename) and the string or regular expression pattern to search for.
+Pass the content to search (which can also be a filename) and the string or regular expression pattern to search for to linenumber, along with an optional callback.

 For example, given _lib/foo.json_,